OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.6/troubleshooting.md

 If your upgrade from 2.6 to 3.x doesn't go smoothly, this page will help you find a solution.
 If this page doesn't help, contact support.

 :::hint
-Always ensure you have tried to upgrade with the latest version of the Hydra Nuget package.
+Always ensure you have tried to upgrade with the latest version of the Hydra NuGet package.
 :::

 ## Rolling Back {#Troubleshooting-RollingBack}